 Dumplings, potstickers, and gyoza…wondering what the difference is between them?
 Well, dumplings are the main category, and many different cuisines have their own forms of dumplings.

-This review is specifically looking at Trader Joe’s potstickers, gyoza, and shumai.
+This review is specifically looking at Trader Joe’s gyoza, potstickers, and shumai.
 Potstickers are Chinese and gyoza are Japanese.
 In terms of dumplings Trader Joe’s…they use gyoza and potstickers interchangeably.
 The Shumai are a traditional Chinese dumpling and a different, smaller shape than the other dumplings.

 And all of them have a filling that’s surrounded with a thin dough wrapper.
+The filling ingredients will vary, but most have a meat and vegetable.
+You’ll find them in the freezer aisle.

 How to Cook Trader Joe’s Potstickers